-This credit/no credit continuing education course is designed to build theoretical and practical knowledge related to reading fluency and comprehension-especially as they relate to intermediate readers.
-Educators will learn to execute effective, research-based reading instruction with challenging Tier I text in a whole class setting.
-The course follows a "practicum model," in which participants build a conceptual framework for reading development and effective instruction through a year-long, mentored experience.
+This credit/no credit continuing education course builds on theoretical and practical knowledge acquired from a pre-requisite course: EDU 5651/6651: Tier I Instruction for Improved Fluency and Comprehension and expands that knowledge to Tier I writing instruction for students from diverse backgrounds.
+Educators will learn to execute effective, efficient research-based writing instruction for challenging Tier I text in a whole class setting.
+The course follows a "practicum model," in which participants build a conceptual framework for writing development and effective writing instruction through a year-long, mentored experience.

-The course is open to any educator, including but not limited to: classroom teachers, reading specialists, special educators, administrators, paraprofessionals, and Multi-Language Learner (MLL) personnel.
+The course is open to any educator who has completed the pre-requisite course, including but not limited to: classroom teachers, reading specialists, special educators, administrators, paraprofessionals, and Multi-Language Learner (MLL) personnel.

-Through application, observations, and participation, educators will be expected to extend their knowledge of the following topics: fluency, gradual release of responsibility, text difficulty, textual scaffolding, word reading development, oral language development, building/activating background knowledge, planning, text types, comprehension strategies, text-based comprehension questions, and motivation.
+Through application, observations, and participation, educators will be expected to extend their knowledge of the following topics: writing process, writing fluency, text structure, scaffolding, gradual release of responsibility, oral language development, academic language, writing skills (i.e., grammar, punctuation, spelling) building/activating background knowledge, instructional planning, self-regulation, and motivation.